Adams County Child Custody Attorney

 Joint parental responsibility as to major decisions is generally the norm, absent extreme circumstances, such as domestic abuse, child abuse, substance abuse, or severe mental illness.
 Most courts believe that parents making decisions jointly promotes the best interests of the child.

 The other major aspect of parental responsibility is parenting time.
 In Colorado, there is a presumption that children benefit from frequent and ongoing contact with both parents.
 Also, a court will not favor the mother over the father, as was sometimes the case in years past.
 Parenting time (visitation) can come in many forms.
-This can include the children living primary with one parent and the other parent having visitation.
+This can include the children living primarily with one parent and the other parent having visitation.
 It can also include equal parenting time.
 Many factors go into determining what appropriate parenting time should be and each family is different.
-A child custody lawyer in Adams County can explain these factors to you.
+An Adams County child custody lawyer can explain these factors to you.

 It is important to note that the allocation of parental responsibilities is determined entirely separately from decisions of child support.
 As a result, child support payments or the lack thereof may not be used as a reason to deny custody or visitation.

-Discuss Your Child Custody Needs with an Adams County Attorney
+Discuss Your Child Custody Needs with an Adams County Lawyer

 Over the years, our dedicated Adams County child custody attorneys have helped many parents preserve and build a healthy relationship with their children, and we can help you as well.
 We understand that these issues need to be treated with sensitivity and attention to detail.
 Our divorce attorneys will take the time to understand your goals and expectations.
 We represent people throughout the Denver metro area.
 Call us at 303-781-0322 or contact us online to schedule a consultation with one of our family law attorneys.